The Sales Agreement

 Selling your boat can be a relaxed, positive experience, but don't rely upon a handshake and a "gentleman's agreement" when it comes to finalizing the deal.

 - First, write a sales agreement outlining the terms of the sale and the obligations of the buyer and seller.
-Refer to the Sales Agreements & Contracts section of the Boat Buyer's Guide for more details.
+Refer to the Consumer Protection section of our website under "Forms" for some sample agreements.

 - Ask for cashier's or certified checks